pgogy/Learning_registry_widget/learning_registry/readme.txt

 == Frequently Asked Questions ==

 No Questions have been asked yet.
-Please report issues at https://github.com/patlockley/Learning_registry_widget
+Please report issues at http://www.pgogy.com/code/groups/wordpress/learning-registry-display-widget/

 Happy to hear suggestions for features

 == Screenshots ==

+1. The widget on the "Appearance | Widgets" page
+2. Setting up the widget

 == Changelog ==

+= 0.3 =
+Updated for 3.9

 = 0.11 =
 Slight bug fixes / code resiliancy